 The impact and aftermath of this week’s floods may be triggering post-traumatic stress and anxiety for many in our communities.
-The Healthcare Foundation of Northern Sonoma County is encouraging use of free bilingual tools and resources created by its Wildfire Mental Health Collaborative for anyone needing support.
+The Healthcare Foundation of Northern Sonoma County is encouraging the use of free bilingual tools and resources created by its Wildfire Mental Health Collaborative for anyone needing support.

 - Sonoma Rises App: A free bilingual app with special section’s for teens and adults that uses audio, text and images for self-guided resiliency and recovery skill building.